DaylightBasement/daylightbasement.github.io/content/patch/1-0-3-alpha.md

 ## UI
 - Changes to some color profile
 - Warning added to the settings screen
-- Added build number to UI
+- Added build number to HUD

 ## Weapons and Items
 - Chests can now be opened from the top